-An introduction to reading and interpreting the "working drawings" for manufactured products and associated tooling.
-Use of sketching techniques to create pictorial and multiple-view drawings of manufactured parts.
+An introduction to reading and interpreting working drawings for fabrication processes and associated trades.
+Use of sketching techniques to create pictorial and multiple-view drawings.

 PFPB 1443-Pipefitting Fabrication & Blueprint Reading

 Continuation of pipe fabrication, rigging, pipe hangers and supports, blueprint reading, standards and specifications, and trade math.